ocvt/dolabra/README.md

 ### SMTP

-The `SMTP_FROM_*` variables are used to create a system account as the first entry in the database so it's easy to reference when sending emails without additional overhead.
+The `SMTP_FROM_-` variables are used to create a system account as the first entry in the database so it's easy to reference when sending emails without additional overhead.

 tl;dr we can pass in `0` as the person who's sending the email and it just works(tm).

-This system account is *always* put in the From field and should be designed to catch bounced emails.
+This system account is -always- put in the From field and should be designed to catch bounced emails.
 Sometimes the reply-to field is also filled if the email is being sent by a specific person.